-Here are some other things I made.
+Here are some things I made.

 The boomCHUCK is the winning entry from the 2018 Moog Circuit Bending Challenge.
 The challenge was to modify electronic devices to construct a unique musical instrument with a $70 budget.
 To that end I augmented a Yamaha DD7 drum machine with a custom analog audio signal processing circuit and interfaced a pair of Nintendo Wii Nunchuk controllers to play it.
 I built it in my “spare time” (while working full time and being a father to my two small children) over the course of six weeks.
 I presented it at Moogfest, the annual art and technology festival, where the final judging happened.